Insurance for Rental Car Damage: Where to Get it and Things to Know

 - Taking pictures of everything.
 It literally costs nothing to snap several dozen pictures of everything from insurance information to car damage to the tow truck’s license plate.

-At that point you should report the incident to your rental car company and then submit a claim to Generali to be reimbursed for either the cost of repairs and rental charges imposed by the rental company while the car’s being repaired, or the car’s actual cash value, whichever is less.
+At that point you should report the incident to your rental car company and then submit a claim to Generali to seek reimbursement for either the cost of repairs and rental charges imposed by the rental company while the car’s being repaired, or the car’s actual cash value, whichever is less.

 * Rental Car Damage coverage from Generali Global Assistance may not be accepted by all rental car companies and jurisdictions.